aphil311/cos126-final-connect-four-ai/README.md

 # About the Project
 This is a playable game of connect four.
 The final version will include a GUI and one or more opponents.
-Inspiration is taken from the AlphaGo project wich utilized a Monte Carlo Tree Search (MCTS) algorithm to play Go.
+Inspiration is taken from the AlphaGo project which utilized a Monte Carlo Tree Search (MCTS) algorithm to play Go.

 # Usage
 **v0.1.0-alpha**